-The StaffsSCB inter-agency procedures for:

-Managing Allegations of Abuse against a person who works with children is based on the framework for dealing with allegations made against an adult who works with children, this is detailed in Working Together 2018 and should be followed by all organisations providing services for children and young people.
+The StaffsSCB inter-agency procedures for: Allegations of Abuse - SSCB is based on the framework for dealing with allegations made against an adult who works with children, this is detailed in Working Together 2023 and should be followed by all organisations providing services for children and young people.
 Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner, that a thorough, proportionate, and fair process is followed and that processes are open to challenge.